divinity76/speedmap/README.md

 Q: Why so slow?

 A: Speedtest.net api rate limiting, mostly.
-There are 250 countries, we test 5 servers from each country, each test is ran twice, and only the best result is kept, 250\*5\*2=2500 tests, add rate limiting to that, and you end up with roughly 24 hours.
+There are 250 countries, we test 5 servers from each country, each test is ran twice, and only the best result is kept, 250\*5\*2=2500 tests, add rate limiting to that, and you end up with roughly 24 hours. (*It's not really 2500, Greenland only has 1 server, [a bug](https://github.com/divinity76/speedmap/issues/1) is making it skip South Korea, and i don't think North Korea has any speed test servers at all)